ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

            <--------  STREAM(44): DATA
                         Capsule Type = ACK_TARGET_CID
-                        Target Connection ID = 0x61626364
+                        Connection ID = 0x61626364
-			Virtual Connection ID = 0x123412341234
+                        Virtual Target Connection ID = 0x123412341234
                         Stateless Reset Token = Token
 ~~~

 Upon receiving an ACK_TARGET_CID capsule, the client starts sending Short Header
 packets with a Destination Connection ID of 0x123412341234 directly to the proxy
 (not tunnelled), and these are rewritten by the proxy to have the Destination
-Connection ID 0x61626364 prior to being forwarded directly to the target by the
+Connection ID 0x61626364 prior to being forwarded directly to the target.
+In the
-proxy.
-In the reverse direction, Short Header packets from the target with a
+reverse direction, Short Header packets from the target with a Destination
-Destination Connection ID of 0x31323334 are forwarded directly to the client
+Connection ID of 0x31323334 are forwarded directly to the client without
-without modification.
+modification.

-# Virtual Target Connection ID Length Considerations

-Depending on the implementation, the Virtual Target Connection ID having a different length from the Target
-Connection ID

 # Packet Size Considerations